Leawind/seriall/README.md

 ## Builtin adapters

-Some types like `Date`, `Int8Array` have their internal properties, they can't be simply described like regular object (for example: `{name: 'Steve'}`).
-So I have written adapters for them.
-Those adapters for native types in JavaScript are "Builtin Adapters".
+You may have noticed this in previous example about built-in class instance.
+Some types like `Map`, `Date`, `Int8Array` have their internal properties, they can't be simply described like regular object (for example: `{name: 'Steve'}`).
+So I have made some adapters for them.

-### Builtin Adapters

 These are supported builtin adapters.